 The article mentioned, Kimberly Nalder, a professor at California State University, Sacramento.
 She studied the degree to which citizens were misinformed about Proposition 13.
 Often we assume less educated or younger people are the ones misinformed.
 However, Ms. Nalder found, older, more educated citizens who had lived in California the longest were.

 The problem is how do we work with these people?
 Most of the time, we tend to leave them alone.
-However, if you need to change someone’s perspective, there are four approaches to remember:
+However, if you need to change someone’s perspective, there are five approaches to remember:

 - Do not argue facts; any kind of rationale is inferior to the power behind the emotions holding a person’s perspective in place

 - Do not believe more education will solve the problem; it can help but not alone

 - Most importantly, focus on strengthening your relationship with the person